huandu/go-magicstring/README.md

 [![Go Report](https://goreportcard.com/badge/github.com/huandu/go-magicstring)](https://goreportcard.com/report/github.com/huandu/go-magicstring)
 [![Coverage Status](https://coveralls.io/repos/github/huandu/go-magicstring/badge.svg?branch=master)](https://coveralls.io/github/huandu/go-magicstring?branch=master)

-This `magicstring` package is to attach any arbitrary data into Go built-in `string` type transparently.
-The string with arbitrary data is so-called "magic string" here.
+This `magicstring` package is designed to attach arbitrary data to a Go built-in `string` type.
+The string with arbitrary data is called "magic string" here.
 Such string can be used as an ordinary string.
 We can read the attached data from a magic string freely.

 ## Usage